 We utilize numerous public and proprietary databases to develop detailed target marketing programs directed at awardees of bandwidth licenses auctioned by the government, existing tenants and specific market groups.
 Mailings focus on regional build outs, new sites and services.
-The use of databases, such as those with information on sites, demographic data, licenses and deployment status, coupled with actual signal strength measurements taken in the field and specialized computer programs that accurately predict the service area of a particular radio signal from any given transmission point, allows our sales and marketing personnel to target specific carriers' needs for specific sites.
+The use of databases, such as those with information on sites, demographic data, licenses and deployment status, coupled with measured coverage data and radio frequency coverage prediction software, allows our sales and marketing personnel to target specific carriers' needs for specific sites.
 To foster productive relationships with our major existing tenants and potential tenants, we have formed a team of account relationship managers.
 These managers work to develop new tower construction, site leasing services and site management opportunities, as well as ensure that customers' emerging needs are translated into new site products and services.